Meet the Studio 22 Educators

-Miss Ali was a professional dancer at Six Flags New England, the Ballet Mistress and performer for Cecchetti Ballet Theater's "The Nutcracker", and a teacher and guest choreographer for a multitude of studios, preschools, middle schools, dance conventions and more, Her choreography has won numerous awards at competition and her students are constantly noticed for their dance technique and ballet training.
-She has also been a dance judge for Throw Down Dance Challenge and Backstage Dance Competition.
+Miss Ali's performance background includes being a professional dancer at Six Flags New England and serving as the Ballet Mistress for Cecchetti Ballet Theater's production of "The Nutcracker."
+Her choreographic prowess has garnered numerous awards in competitions, reflecting her students' exceptional dance technique and ballet training.
+Notably, she has also contributed as a dance judge for esteemed events like Throw Down Dance Challenge and Backstage Dance Competition.

-Miss Nicole has been teaching dance for over 15 years.
-Her innovative and creative choreography has won other awards as well, such as the Elite Concept award, from Elite Performance Challenge in 2016.
-Most notably she won the Choreographer of the Year award in 2008.
+With a teaching career spanning over 20 years, Miss Nicole has established herself as a dance educator.
+Her choreography is marked by innovation and creativity, earning her accolades such as the Elite Concept award from Elite Performance Challenge in 2016.
+Particularly noteworthy is her achievement of the Choreographer of the Year award in 2008.

 B.A.
 Performing Arts/Dance

 Miss Alexia grew up in Tolland, Connecticut where her spark for dancing ignited from classes at a local dance school since the age of 2.
 When an opportunity presented itself, she continued her commitment to dance by moving to New York City to become a Jazz & Contemporary Trainee at Joffrey Ballet School while earning her High School diploma online.
 After high school she continued her artistic and personal growth while participating in workshops, juggling three jobs preparing her for a diverse future in the arts.
 She gained a passion for teaching dance when given the opportunity at a local dance studio.
 This ultimately led her to earn a BFA in Dance at the Boston Conservatory at Berklee Class of ‘21.
 She also assisted at The Elliot School to gain a pedagogic experience.
 The Dean of the Dance division named her The Dance Pedagogy Scholar of 2020-2021.